Scope and Contents

 Immediate Source of Acquisition

-Dázon Dixon Diallo began donating her papers, along with the records of SisterLove, to the SSC in 2011.
+Dázon Dixon Diallo donated her papers, along with the records of SisterLove, to the SSC in 2011.

 In 2020 when the collection was being processed, duplicate materials were removed.
 The processing archivist also removed employee payroll and hiring information.